 Mural Fest: A great event put on by Binghamton’s Department of Public Art and ReBold Binghamton that focuses on beautifying a different public space each year with murals.
 Mural Fest brings together people of all ages with professional artists to paint various structures and panels.
 There are also other activities for children and adults including upcycling projects such as creating animal figures out of corrugated cardboard and a Box City.
 There are also tabling opportunities for organizations and artists and craftspeople.
-Voodoo Highway coordinates the music for this fun, uplifting day.
+Voodoo Highway coordinates the music and is the host band for this fun, uplifting day.

 Art of Binghamton Music Fest: A music fest that takes place at the Bundy Art Museum in Binghamton, in conjunction with the opening of the “Art of Binghamton” Exhibit, which features Binghamton-themed pieces by local artists.
 Voodoo Highway runs the music for the outside stage.

 The Bing Bang: sometime in late April.
 A festival on the Binghamton University campus, on the Hinman College Quad.
 Bounce houses, activities such as face painting and a mechanical bull, and a BBQ round out a day of music provided by student and community acts.
 Voodoo Highway organizes the music.

 Trucks on the Tracks Food Truck Festival: Every other Thursday from early August to mid-October, the Lackawanna Train Station in downtown Binghamton turns into a lively and fun festival with dozens of vendors and food trucks and music by the host band, Voodoo Highway 🙂